 To maximize your time, ensure you are well-prepared ahead of time.
 The last thing you want to do is waste time running to the store.
 Make sure you have garbage bags, cleaning supplies, something to collect donation items, and empty plastic bins that can be used for storing what will remain.

-The very first step to almost any organization project is to empty everything out and declutter.
+Empty everything out and learn how to declutter your garage.
+This clearing process is the very first step to almost any organization project.
 It is advisable to pick a day when the weather is good and lay tarps out on the driveway, so you can sort through items.
 Make piles — things to keep, things to donate, and things to throw away.

 Once the initial purge is complete, you will want to go through what remains and put similar items in piles that will eventually be stored together.
 This will also help fine-tune how much storage is needed and what kind will work best.

 Before adding anything back, thoroughly clean the garage.
 Sweep out any debris and address any issues such as grease stains.
 If you have extra time, this is also a good time to paint the garage floor.
 There are paints specifically made for this, and it will give you a fresh feel and elevate the look of your space.

 Instead of focusing on the entire garage as a whole, break it down into smaller areas.
 By zeroing in on one section at a time, you can focus without getting distracted.
 Start by mapping out the things that will need the biggest areas in the garage and work around that.
 Each homeowner will have different requirements, and the amount of space needed will vary.
 If you have a green thumb, perhaps a garden station filled with essentials such as pots, watering cans, and tools is needed.
 On the other hand, if you enjoy home-improvement projects, a workshop area with tools and hardware may fit the bill.
 The key is to think about what works for your lifestyle and plan accordingly.